Vision84/AEP_Discord_Bot/README.md

-# AEP Email Automation Bot
+# AEP Gmail Bot

-The AEP Email Automation Bot is a Python program designed to automate the process of sending class reminders and notifications to students enrolled in the Academic Empowenment Program (AEP).
+The AEP Gmail Bot is a Python program designed to automate the process of sending class reminders and notifications to students enrolled in the Academic Empowenment Program (AEP).

 ## Features